-6.5.3 Operation with Varec operating program
+6.17.3 Operation with Varec operating program

-FieldCare is a Varec asset management tool based on FDT technology.
-With FieldCare, you can configure all Varec devices as well as devices from other manufacturers that support the FDT standard.
+FieldCare is an asset management tool based on FDT technology.
+With FieldCare, you can configure all Varec radar devices as well as devices from other manufacturers that support the FDT standard.

 FieldCare supports the following functions: